sica07/sica07.github.io/sql.md

 The point of SQLite is a replacement for generating a file format.
 Although it's a database, it lets us (developers) re-use our knowledge of databases when doing basic file I/O.
 Think of SQLite as a file format which happens to have a query interface, and not a database.

-SQLite really is a "file-format with a query language" rather than a "small database" "SQLite does not compete with client/server databases.
-SQLite competes with fopen()." if your data-access scenario is read-mostly write-sporadically, and your data being in a single place is ok, SQLite is fine.
+SQLite really is a "file-format with a query language" rather than a "small database"

+"SQLite does not compete with client/server databases.
+SQLite competes with fopen()."

+If your data-access scenario is read-mostly write-sporadically, and your data being in a single place is ok, SQLite is fine.

 [source 1](https://news.ycombinator.com/item?id=23281994)
 [source 2](https://www.sqlite.org/whentouse.html)